VanekPetr/practical-financial-optimization-course/INTRODUCTION.md

 have the opportunity to ask questions as well.

 ## Prerequisites
+Please have a look and test Investment Funnel, which is deployed as a [dashboard web application](https://investment-funnel.algostrata.com), before the course starts.

-To be able to run the Investment Funnel Dashboard, you need to follow these steps.
+To be able to run the Investment Funnel Dashboard on your local machine, you need to follow these steps.
+This would be helpful in case you would like to experiment with the code or make changes to it.

 ### [I] Install Python

 The project is written in Python, therefore you need to install Python on your computer.
-It is recommended to install Python 3.9, but versions 3.8 or 3.10 should work as well.
+It is recommended to install Python 3.11, but versions 3.10 or 3.12 should work as well.
 You can find a great tutorial on how to install Python on your computer on the [Real Python](https://realpython.com/installing-python/) website.

 ### [II] Download the project